 School age: screening for common conditions

-Once school starts, most vision problems in children appear.
-Many institutions perform basic tests to detect:
+Once school begins, most vision problems in children appear.
+Many institutions conduct basic tests to detect:

 -